Website visits can predict angler presence using machine learning: Results

-Using only the feature ``Website visits in the last seven days", models achieved an average accuracy of 78\% for predicting angler boat presence at known lakes, based on the top-performing methods Random Forest, Gradient Boosted Regression Trees, and Support Vector Machines (Table \ref{tab:pred_performance}).
+Using only the feature ``Website visits", models achieved an average accuracy of 78\% for predicting angler boat presence at known lakes, based on the top-performing methods Random Forest, Gradient Boosted Regression Trees, and Support Vector Machine (Table \ref{tab:pred_performance}).
 For predictions at unknown lakes, the performance remained consistent at 78\% with both Random Forest and Gradient Boosted Regression Trees.
+Among the predictions of boat presence at known and unknown lakes, 80\% were correct and 25\% of the boat presences were missed (Table \ref{tab:add_pred_performance}).

 In contrast, the models were unable to accurately predict spatio-temporal boat counts, yielding $\mathrm{R}^2$ values of only 0.1 on both known and unknown lakes.